 About Our NCI Designation

 The Cancer Therapy & Research Center of South Texas is the region’s only National Cancer Institute (NCI) designated cancer center.
-Our unique integration of state-of-the-art clinical care and breakthrough research, along with our comprehensive approach to cancer awareness, prevention and education makes us Texas’ greatest asset in the battle against cancer.
+Our unique integration of state-of-the-art clinical care and breakthrough research, along with our comprehensive approach to cancer awareness, prevention and education make us Texas’ greatest asset in the battle against cancer.

 What does National Cancer Institute (NCI) designation mean?

 The National Cancer Act of 1971 established a foundation that culminated great advances in the ability to prevent, diagnose and prevent cancer.
 The Cancer Centers Program of the National Cancer Institute was designed to create specific centers exclusively dedicated to cancer-specific treatment and research.
-These NCI-designated cancer centers provide and maintain the highest levels of excellence in cancer research and the highest competence in delivery of cancer care.
+These NCI-designated cancer centers provide and maintain the highest levels of excellence in cancer research and the highest competence in the delivery of cancer care.